macOS

 });

-Set your auth secret using Encore's CLI (learn more about secrets management).
-You'll be prompted to enter the secret value securely:
+Set the auth secret using Encore's secrets management.
+You'll be prompted to enter the value securely:

 import { api } from "encore.dev/api";